 I’m always available to answer any questions regarding sleep, dreams, and other altered states of consciousness.

-To get FREE highly valuable advice and information, contact me or leave a public comment below.
+To get FREE highly valuable advice and information, contact me or leave a comment below.

 Dreams, or sleep mentation, consist of the perceptions, thoughts and emotions we experience during sleep.